-When you teach accents and pronunciation, you will be working with students from all over the world.
-I am so grateful that I’ve had the opportunity to learn about other cultures, places, traditions, languages, and religions, first-hand, from my students.
+Teaching accents and pronunciation exposes you to students from all corners of the globe.
+I've had the privilege of gaining firsthand knowledge of various cultures, places, traditions, languages, and religions through my students.
 It’s one of the things that I love best about what I do.

-5. You’re willing to show up consistently to let students know how you can help them
+5. You’re willing to let students know how you can help them

 To attract students, you must consistently put yourself out there, demonstrating how you can help them.
 This can be through social media, blogging, engaging in Facebook groups, building your LinkedIn network, or even paid advertising.
 The key is to be present and make it clear how your coaching can enhance your students' lives.